skip to main content

 Breast Pump

-For mothers who have never used a pump before, lactation specialists can help you learn how to use it.
+breast pumpFor mothers who have never used a pump, lactation specialists can help you learn how to use one.
 It’s a great idea to bring your pump along to get a free tutorial!
-If you are unable to bring your pump and for whatever reason need to start pumping at the hospital, hospital pumps are available.
+If you are unable to bring your pump and, for whatever reason, need to start pumping at the hospital, hospital pumps are available.

 Camera

-Many people have a nice camera they want to bring for after delivery photos, although the camera on a smartphone will also work just fine!
+Many people have a nice camera they want to bring for after-delivery photos, although the camera on a smartphone will also work just fine!

 Phone / Phone Charger